gromox-kdb2mt

 Name

-gromox-kdb2mt — Utility for analysis/import of Kopano mailboxes
+gromox-kdb2mt — Utility for analysis/importing of Zarafa/Kopano SQL-stored mailboxes

 Synopsis